solid/solid/README.md

   following links.
 A GET on the container returns an enumeration of the items in the container.

-3. Servers are application-agnostic, so that new applications can be developed without needing to modify servers.
+3. Servers are application-agnostic so that new applications can be developed without needing to modify servers.
 For example, even though the [LDP 1.0](http://www.w3.org/TR/ldp/) specs contains nothing specific to "social", many of the [W3C Social Work Group](http://www.w3.org/Social/WG)'s